The Verizon bill that you’ve been ignoring has now gone into collections and the calls are flooding in. What now?

-Read on for guidance on how to be set free from Verizon Collections:
+Read on for guidance on how to be set free from Verizon Wireless Collections.

 Before you move forward, take a minute to retrieve a copy of your credit report to see if the account is there.

-(You can access one free copy a year from each of the credit bureaus.
+(You can access one free copy a year from each credit bureau.
 More detailed guidance can be found here).

 If the account hasn’t been reported:

 You can breathe a temporary sigh of relief.
 There’s still time to work with Verizon to take care of the outstanding balance.
 But you need to get a representative on the phone right away.
 To resolve the matter, you can either: